akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240220000000/index.md

 ---
 Primary Category: cs.CL
-Categories: cs-CL, cs.CL
+Categories: cs-CL, cs-LG, cs.CL
 Keyword Score: 40
-Keywords: Fine-tuning, Reinforcement Learning, Large Language Model, Large Language Model
+Keywords: Low-Resource, Reinforcement Learning, Reinforcement Learning from Human Feedback, Neural Machine Translation
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.11517v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.11525v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.11517v1.pdf" filename="2402.11517v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.11525v2.pdf" filename="2402.11525v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-Generating accurate SQL for user queries (text-to-SQL) is a long-standing problem since the generation of the SQL requires comprehending the query and database and retrivale the accurate data from the database accordingly.
-Existing models rely on the comprehensive ability of <b>Large</b> <b>Language</b> <b>Models</b> <b>(LLMs)</b> to generate the SQL according to the database schema.
-However, there is some necessary knowledge that is not explicitly included in the database schema or has been learned by <b>LLMs.</b> Thus, the generated SQL of the knowledge-insufficient queries may be inaccurate, which negatively impacts the robustness of the text-to-SQL models.
-To deal with this situation, we propose the Knowledge-to-SQL framework, which employs tailored Data Expert <b>LLM</b> (DELLM) to provide helpful knowledge for all types of text-to-SQL models.
-Specifically, we provide the detailed design of DELLM, in terms of table reading, and the basic <b>fine-tuning</b> process.
-We further provide a <b>Reinforcement</b> <b>Learning</b> via Database Feedback (RLDBF) training strategy to guide the DELLM to generate more helpful knowledge for <b>LLMs.</b> Extensive experiments verify DELLM can enhance the state-of-the-art <b>LLMs</b> on text-to-SQL tasks.
-The model structure and the parameter weight of DELLM are released for further research.
+Faithfulness, expressiveness, and elegance is the constant pursuit in <b>machine</b> <b>translation.</b> However, traditional metrics like \textit{BLEU} do not strictly align with human preference of translation quality.
+In this paper, we explore leveraging <b>reinforcement</b> <b>learning</b> with human feedback (\textit{RLHF}) to improve translation quality.
+It is non-trivial to collect a large high-quality dataset of human comparisons between translations, especially for <b>low-resource</b> languages.
+To address this issue, we propose a cost-effective preference learning strategy, optimizing reward models by distinguishing between human and <b>machine</b> <b>translations.</b> In this manner, the reward model learns the deficiencies of <b>machine</b> <b>translation</b> compared to human and guides subsequent improvements in <b>machine</b> <b>translation.</b> Experimental results demonstrate that \textit{RLHF} can effectively enhance translation quality and this improvement benefits other translation directions not trained with \textit{RLHF}.
+Further analysis indicates that the model's language capabilities play a crucial role in preference learning.
+A reward model with strong language capabilities can more sensitively learn the subtle differences in translation quality and align better with real human translation preferences.

 {{</citation>}}

-### (34/61 | 34/165) Federated Fine-tuning of Large Language Models under Heterogeneous Language Tasks and Client Resources (Jiamu Bai et al., 2024)
+### (34/61 | 34/167) Federated Fine-tuning of Large Language Models under Heterogeneous Language Tasks and Client Resources (Jiamu Bai et al., 2024)

 {{<citation>}}